 Highly Integrated 200 kW SiC Three-Phase Dual-Active-Bridge Converter with 3D-Printed Fluid Coolers

-David Bündgen, André Thönnessen, Niklas Fritz, Tobias Kamp, Rik W. De Doncker, 2021 IEEE 8th Workshop on Wide Bandgap Power Devices and Applications (WiPDA), 21.
-Dezember 2021.
+David Bundgen, André Thönnessen, Niklas Fritz, Tobias Kamp, Rik W. De Doncker, The 8th IEEE Workshop on Wide Bandgap Power Devices and Applications (WiPDA), 10.
+November 2021.

 This work features a highly efficient high power density dc-dc converter based on a soft switching capable, dual-active-bridge topology.
 Moreover, to reduce switching losses at high frequencies and consequently minimize the size of the passive components, modern 1200 V silicon carbide half bridge modules are used.
 Furthermore, to decrease the size of the cooling apparatus, compact 3D-printed fluid coolers are utilized.
 These measures that has been stated previously resulted in a highly integrated active part of the converter with a total box volume of 8 dm3 including the semiconductor switches, capacitors and sensors for a 200 kW unit.
 The first prototype shows a power density capability of 6.48 kW/dm3 at a maximum power output of 201 kW.
 The design of this converter and its advanced cooling concept as well as in-operation measurements will be presented.